 This operating procedure applies to the investigation and reporting of all accidents/incidents that result in:

-- personal injury to non-University personnel while on or using University-owned property; or
+- Personal injury to non-University personnel while on or using University-owned property;

 Department heads, managers and/or supervisors are responsible for:

 - Ensuring that all accidents/incidents are properly reported and investigated in accordance with this operating procedure and